Unthrottled/blog/_posts/2017-12-14-Reactive-Mongo-Image-Persistence.md

 Which will be mentioned soon enough!

 While the Mongo client is never directly used in the code mentioned above, it is used transitively by the GridFSBucket.
+The reactive GridFSBucket is provided as a Spring Bean in this configuration component as well.

 [Link to File](https://github.com/cyclic-reference/mongo-images/blob/master/web-service/src/main/java/io/acari/images/MongoConfig.java)
 {% highlight java %}